This post contains affiliate links.

 Rye Bread

 Rye bread is a flavorful option for grilled cheese sandwiches.
-The bread’s hearty texture holds up well when grilled, and its rich flavor pairs well with cheese.
-Rye bread can also be sliced thick, which makes it perfect for holding lots of cheese.
-Try it with swiss or provolone.
+The breadโs sturdy texture holds up well when grilled, and its rich flavor pairs well with Swiss, provolone, or smoked gouda.
+It is perfect for holding lots of cheese.

 French Bread

-French bread has a crisp crust and soft interior that makes it perfect for grilled cheese sandwiches.
-We find that if you toast the bread lightly before adding the cheese, it will give it some extra crunch.
+French bread has a crisp crust and soft interior, making it an option for grilled cheese sandwiches.
+We find that toasting the bread lightly before adding the cheese gives it some extra crunch.
+We just donโt care for the flakiness of French breadโs crust in a grilled cheese sandwich.
+We list it here because, according to our readers, many people do.

 Ciabatta Bread

 Ciabatta bread has a chewy texture and porous interior that absorbs the cheese well.
-Add some sliced tomatoes or prosciutto to the sandwich for an Italian-inspired twist.
+For an Italian-inspired twist, add some sliced tomatoes or prosciutto to the sandwich.
 Try using ciabatta rolls.
-They are pretty thick, so they will have to cook a bit longer, and you will want to put in extra cheese to balance the cheese volume with the larger amount of bread.
+They are pretty thick, so they will have to cook a bit longer, and you will want to put in extra cheese to balance the cheese volume with the larger amount of bread.ย

 Multigrain Bread